donkuri/learn-mathematics/index.md

 ### Classical Algebraic Geometry

 Classical algebraic geometry roughly means "algebraic geometry before schemes", although I kind of disagree with this definition for reasons I shall not get into here.
-Point being, we're not usually using schemes here.
+Point being, we're usually restricting ourselves to varieties in this context.
 Of course, the first textbook I mention is the usual:

 **[Algebraic Geometry](https://www.jmilne.org/math/CourseNotes/ag.html)**, *J.S.
 Milne*

 <img src="/learn-mathematics/img/milne-ag.png" alt="Milne AG" width="200px"/>

 It's free, it's well-written, I like the examples.
 What is there not to like.
 But it is not how I learned the theory.
-Instead, I read this:
+Instead, this is the book I used:

 **[Algebraic Curves](https://dept.math.lsa.umich.edu/~wfulton/CurveBook.pdf)**, *William Fulton*

 <img src="/learn-mathematics/img/fulton-ag.png" alt="Fulton AG" width="200px"/>

 Another free book!
-Algebraic geometry and the likes seems to have many free books (see below).
+Algebraic geometry seems to have so many free books (there are more below).
 Algebraic Curves is a nice book, I find it had just the right amount of difficulty in the exercises and the examples were chosen well.
 I like Fulton's writing style.
 I also used the following:

 **[Basic Algebraic Geometry 1](https://www.amazon.com/Basic-Algebraic-Geometry-Varieties-Projective/dp/364242726X/)**, *Igor R. Shafarevich*